What Happens if the Cerebellum is Damaged?

 Doctors call the cerebellum the “little brain” for a reason.
 Even though it’s small compared to the rest of the brain, it holds a lot of power.
 So what happens if the cerebellum is damaged from a stroke, a car accident, or even a violent assault?
 Unfortunately, damage to the cerebellum can cause lifelong physical and even cognitive disability.
 Not only that, but the medical and rehabilitation bills associated with any traumatic brain injury (TBI) can follow you to your grave.

-That’s why personal injury attorneys at Lipton Law fight for justice for those suffering from cerebellar disorders.
+That’s why Michigan personal injury attorneys at Lipton Law fight for justice for those suffering from cerebellar disorders.
 We fully understand the physical, mental, and financial toll these brain injuries have on a person and their family.
-For more information on how we can fight for your compensation, call 248-557-1688 today.
+For more information on how we can fight for your compensation, call (248) 557-1688 today.

 What Does the Cerebellum Do?

-If you didn’t have a cerebellum, you wouldn’t be able to speak, move, balance, or maintain good posture.
+Scientists broadly accept that the cerebellum affects your ability to speak, move, balance, or maintain good posture.
 But the brain is so complex that we don’t fully understand it.
-So some doctors and researchers believe that the cerebellum plays a role in processing emotions and being attentive as well as fear responses, pleasure responses, and reward responses.
+Ongoing research may uncover more information about what the cerebellum does.
+Some doctors and researchers believe that the cerebellum plays a role in processing emotions and being attentive, as well as fear responses, pleasure responses, and reward responses.

 Here’s what we do know for sure: the cerebellum communicates with multiple parts of the nervous system, including the spinal cord, the brain stem, and the cerebrum.
-These three parts work together to coordinate voluntary movements (AKA movements that you can control like walking).
-As previously stated, the cerebellum also plays a major role in maintaining balance, talking, and even fine motor tasks (like typing on a phone or computer, buttoning a shirt, painting, plugging an iPhone into its charger, sewing, etc.).
+These three parts work together to coordinate voluntary movements.
+These include movements that you can control, like walking.
+The cerebellum also plays a major role in maintaining balance, talking, and even fine motor tasks/ These could include typing on a phone or computer, buttoning a shirt, painting, plugging an iPhone into its charger, sewing, etc.

 How Does the Cerebellum Become Damaged?

-Although the entire brain is protected by a thick, 6mm layer of bone, it can still sustain damage from a variety of illnesses and injuries.
+Although the entire brain is protected by a thick layer of bone, it can still sustain damage from a variety of illnesses and injuries.

 Damage to the cerebellum can occur due to:

-- Abusing drugs such as opioids, benzodiazepines (AKA: benzos), cocaine, methamphetamine, heroin, etc.
+• Abusing drugs such as opioids, benzodiazepines, cocaine, methamphetamine, heroin, etc.

 How Does a Stroke Affect the Cerebellum?